Preeti Mittal’s passion for online marketing changed her career and turned her into an entrepreneur. Here’s an account of her entrepreneurial journey.

 I think networking is very important and hugely beneficial especially in the early stages.
 Take time out to network often.

-Entrepreneurs!
-Don’t waste your time and get your business running.
-Why do something tomorrow when you can do it today?
+Entrepreneurs, don’t waste your time and get your business running.
+Why should we do something tomorrow when you can do it today?

 How important is social media in building a business today?
 How has it played a role in helping you build yours?

 I set up BlueBit with the simple vision of helping startups leverage technology to improve their advertising, and till today this vision drives us.

 I have realized that online marketing and social media marketing is some of the most effective ways to build brands.